xeraa/cms-security/README.md

 * Drupal is the slimmest project as practically everything is a module.
 Less code provides fewer possibilities to introduce bugs, so the highly modularized approach might be an advantage in terms of core vulnerabilities.
 * WordPress comes in second with three times the lines of code compared to Drupal.
+* The third place is taken by ExpressionEngine with a low number of files -- making it relatively similar to WordPress.
-* Joomla takes the third place sitting pretty much in the middle of the enclosing projects.
+* Joomla and MODX are very alike and take the fourth place, sitting pretty much in the middle of the enclosing projects.
-* TYPO3 and SilverStripe are nearly of identical size, so their comparison might be the most balanced one.
+* TYPO3 and SilverStripe are (again) nearly of identical size, so their comparison might be well balanced.
 However, TYPO3's lines of PHP code are nearly twice as high as SilverStripe's one, making it hard to give an unbiased relation.
 * One could compare quite some interesting facts about the projects (lines of code per file, comments per LOC, ratio PHP to JavaScript,…), but that's not relevant for the security analysis, so we'll leave it at that.